svobodin/zeekr_apk_mod/README.md

 #### Making Code Changes (TBD)

+#### Updating system apps (e.g. systemui) - TBD

+Some apps are treated as part of OS, reside at /systems-ext/priv-pp and they can not be easily updated using `adb install` or `adb push`.

 ### Build and sign APK

 Zeekr OS is based on AOSP and uses test keys supplied by Google.
 I have included .JKS that is used to sign APK to ensure standard signatures are retained.
 This way apps can be updated inplace.